Marie Hall: Biography

 Hall was born in Newcastle upon Tyne, England.
-She received her first lessons from her father, who was a harpist in the orchestra of the Carl Rosa Opera Company.
+She received her first lessons from her father Edmund Felix Hall, who was a harpist in the orchestra of the Carl Rosa Opera Company.
+Her uncle Frederick Hall was also a harpist, with the Queen's Hall Orchestra.
 She also studied with a local teacher, Hildegarde Werner.
 Hall's family moved around the country with her father and spent some years in Guarlford, a small village near Malvern.
 When she was nine, Émile Sauret heard her play, and she gained one of the recently instituted Wessely Exhibitions at the Royal Academy of Music, London: but owing to her father's lack of means she did not take it up.

 She continued to study under several well known teachers, including a year with Edward Elgar in 1894 aged 10, August Wilhelmj in London in 1896, and Max Mossel in Birmingham in 1898.
 The story goes that a clergyman found her in a half-starved condition playing for coppers in the streets of Bristol, took her to London and with the assistance of some friends—including W. Ebsworth Hill of the renowned violin makers W.E.
-Hill & Sons—placed her in a position to receive lessons from Professor Johann Kruse (who had studied with Joachim) in 1900.
+Hill & Sons, composer Jane Roeckel and philanthropist Philip Napier Miles—placed her in a position to receive lessons from Professor Johann Kruse (who had studied with Joachim) in 1900.
 In 1901, upon the advice of Jan Kubelík, she went to study under his former tutor Otakar Ševčík in Prague.

 Hall played for the first time in Prague in November 1902, Vienna in January 1903, and made her London début on 16 February 1903 aged nineteen with Henry Wood at St James's Hall.
 The demanding programme included Paganini's first concerto, the Tchaikovsky concerto and Henryk Wieniawski's Fantaisie Brillante on themes from Faust.
 She scored a success in all these places.
 She made an international concert tour in 1904, playing in Germany, Canada, America and Australia, including an impromptu concert in a large marquee in Fiji with a particularly badly-tuned piano.